 Cooking Instructions Apple Turnovers

-- Boil potatoes, the day before or let them cool off for at least 4 hours (important!).
-If you make them the day before don't place potatoes in the fridge!
+- Boil potatoes the day before or let them cool off for at least 4-5 hours (this is very important!).
+If you make them the day before don't place potatoes in the fridge.
+They should not be cold.

 - Add flour, eggs and some salt to the grated potatoes and knead until you get a dough.
 Potatoes contain different starch amounts, so you might need more flour because the dough should not be sticky at all.

-- Form the dough into a roll (diameter 5cm) and cut in 1 inch thick slices (12-14 pieces).
+- Form the dough into a roll (diameter 5cm or 2 inches) and cut in 1 inch thick slices (12-14 pieces).

 - On a wooden board sprinkle flour, flatten each piece first with the hand, then roll each piece until you get a thin layer of dough (20cm diameter, so it needs to be pretty thin).

-- Melt butter and spread butter over each dough piece.
+- Melt butter and spread over each dough piece.

-- Peel apples and cut them into thin slices or roughly.
+- Peel apples and cut them into thin slices or chop roughly.

-- Let them in the bowl for 5 minutes.
+- Let them sit in the bowl for 5 minutes.

 - If they are too wet drain them and keep the juice, we don't want too much apple juice.